Dow jumps with upbeat 3M, Caterpillar earnings

 Whirlpool (WHR.N) tumbled 10.5 percent after the home appliances maker reported profit and sales below estimates and lowered full-year earnings guidance.

-Advancing issues outnumbered declining ones on the NYSE by a 1.16-to-1 ratio; on Nasdaq, a 1.03-to-1 ratio favoured advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.16-to-1 ratio; on Nasdaq, a 1.03-to-1 ratio favored advancers.

 About 6.2 billion shares changed hands on U.S. exchanges.
 That compares with the 5.9 billion daily average for the past 20 trading days, according to Thomson Reuters data.